yousufmsoliman/geometry-central/docs/docs/utilities/vector2.md

 `geometrycentral::Vector2` is the basic 2D vector type in geometry central.
 Like a good turkey sandwich, it aims to be unsurprising yet satisfying.

-Of particular interest, `Vector2` is used to encode 2D rotations, by supporting multiplication as a complex number.
-See [rotation](#rotations-and-complex-multiplication).
+Of particular interest, `Vector2` is also used to encode 2D rotations, by supporting multiplication as a complex number.
+See the [rotations section](#rotations-and-complex-multiplication).

 `#!cpp #include "geometrycentral/vector2.h"`